 Our nails can get weak and fragile if we don’t take proper care of them, and it is not a very pretty sight.

-However, you don’t need to worry because today I’m sharing 10 amazing ideas that you can try to make your brittle nails strong, long, and healthy.
+Today we’re sharing 10 easy ideas that you can try to make brittle nails stronger, longer, and healthier.

 However, if you have brittle nails, it is important to skip the nail polish for a few days to allow the nails to heal because they get dry and weak when always covered with nail paint.

 When you decide to remove your nail polish, you probably reach for an acetone nail polish remover to get the job done.